-• All speaking engagements attended by stormwater staff are focused on explaining water quality, including TMDLs, as well as Harrisonburg's role in meeting the Chesapeake Bay TMDL.
-Staff attended 2 educational events and reached an audience of approximately 72 participants.
+All speaking engagements attended by stormwater staff are focused on explaining water quality, including TMDLs, as well as Harrisonburg's role in meeting the Chesapeake Bay TMDL.
 These speaking engagements do not include Blacks Run Clean Up Day, Middle School Watershed Field Trips, or the annual rain barrel workshop as these events are counted as Public Involvement Activities.
-Our traditional reach through speaking engagements was partially reduced this permit year due to COVID-19 restrictions that limited in-person meetings as well as school closures.
+Our traditional reach through speaking engagements was partially reduced this permit year due to ongoing COVID-19 concerns that limited interest in in-person meetings as well as school gatherings.